Euthymian/Flask-and-SQLAlchemy/README.md

 This project is designed to convert data into SQL format then use SQL to perform simple tasks of an COM (Customer Order Management) system.

 ## Installation
-To use this project, you will need to install the following libraries:
+To run this project, you will need to install the following libraries:

 - Flask `pip install flask`
 - Flask-SQLAlchemy `pip install flask-sqlalchemy`